 | 4 | Launch evidence pack | Approved policy docs, test payout logs, one reconciliation sample, and escalation contacts |

-Get written confirmation on three points before production: whether your entity needs a Mexican bank account, which entity is the sender, and who owns KYB approval internally.
-Assign one KYB owner in your launch checklist so approvals do not stall under shared ownership.
+Get written confirmation on three points before production: whether your setup needs a Mexican bank account, which entity is the sender, and who owns compliance approval internally.
+Put one named compliance owner in the launch checklist so approvals do not stall under shared ownership.

 Use one payout schema for every contractor and avoid off-system exceptions.
-Keep required identity, bank, and tax-profile fields in a single source record, including CLABE and any fields your provider and internal policy require, such as RFC where applicable.
+Keep required identity and bank fields in a single source record, including a valid 18-digit CLABE and any fields your provider and internal policy require.

-Put policy gates before submission with explicit outcomes: pass, fail, or manual review.
-If you use KYC, KYB, and AML controls, define an owner and turnaround expectation for manual review so payout requests do not sit in an unowned queue.
+Because bank-transfer flows in Mexico are governed by formal rules and guidelines, put policy gates before submission with explicit outcomes: pass, fail, or manual review.
+If you use compliance controls, define an owner and turnaround expectation for manual review so payout requests do not sit in an unowned queue.

 Require a recorded decision before release.
 That record is what finance, support, and audit teams rely on later when they need to confirm why a payout was held or sent.

 Create a launch evidence pack before the first live transfer: approved policy docs, test payout logs, one reconciliation sample, and escalation contacts for both your provider and internal ops.
+Include an escalation path for held payouts, since account holds can disrupt contractor cash flow.
 Make the logs usable by including timestamps, approver, provider reference when available, and final status for each test payout.

 For a step-by-step walkthrough, see The Best Way to Pay a Team of Contractors in Latin America.

-Keep activation fast, but treat payout access as a separate decision.
-Let contractors create profiles quickly, then enable SPEI payouts only after the required data and control checks in your policy are complete and recorded.
+Keep activation fast, but separate it from payout access.
+Contractors should be able to create profiles quickly, while SPEI payouts stay disabled until the required data and control checks in your policy are complete and recorded, including the contractor CLABE.

 | Step | Control area | Rule |